yoeo/guesslang/docs/typehints.rst

   y: list = ['a', 'b', 'c']

   y[0] = x[0]
-  # OK: both are lists of "something", but too permissive!
+  # OK: because both are lists of "something", but TOO PERMISSIVE

-For better type checking, it is required to define the type of the contained objects.
+For tighter type checking, it is required to define the content type.
-This is done using predefined types available in `typing standard library <https://docs.python.org/3/library/typing.html>`_.
+This is done using the predefined types available in `typing standard library <https://docs.python.org/3/library/typing.html>`_.

 The previous code will then become: